 When the right tracks are chosen, it is interesting how much detail this pair of Sony can produce which makes skipping tracks hard to do.

 " Having these headphones on,

 you’re in a sphere of your own "

-At 1500, it undercuts the Bose but it is tough for many buyers not be tempted by the worse performing and pricier headphone makers.
+At 1500, it undercuts the Bose but it is tough for many buyers not to be tempted by the worse performing and pricier headphone makers.
 Then again, it isn’t as luxuriously presented as the Beoplay H8 or Sennheiser Momentum.
-The MDR-1000X is difficult to fault but it doesn’t replicate the sounds that can be brought about by a Bower & Wilkins PX although things can get heaty from long listening.
+The MDR-1000X is difficult to fault but it doesn’t replicate the sounds that can be brought about by a Bower & Wilkins PX although things can get hot from long listening.